vlutton/encore-ui/src/rxFeedback/README.md

 Component built to gather and send user feedback

+## Default Submission Function

+The `rxFeedback` component sends feedback to `/api/encore/feedback`, which routes feedback to `encoreui@lists`.
+This endpoint also supports a `product` parameter `/api/encore/feedback/:product` for sending feedback to a product-specific mailing list.
+Adding a custom endpoint is managed in `encore-service-pillar`.
+Once configured you can override the default endpoint with `rxFeedbackSvc.setEndpoint`.

 ## Custom Submission Function

 The `rxFeedback` component allows you to define an `on-submit` attribute that points to a custom function for the